 “Just as you would not permit a fellow employee to steal a piece of office equipment worth $2000, you shouldn’t let anyone walk away with the time of his fellow teammates,” says Grove.

 Creating a meeting agenda is the first step towards showing respect for your teammate’s time.
 It will help you stay focused on the meeting’s purpose and avoid digressions.

 The second step is emphasizing the importance of punctuality ⏰.
-If one person tends to be late to your team meetings, you can give them some feedback during your one-on-one (here’s how).
+If one person tends to be late for your team meetings, you can give them some feedback during your one-on-one.